TejasNambiar/react-crud-app/Reducer-optimization-Notes.md

 So, by explicitly adding id, we prevent extra API calls, make the UI more responsive, and ensure that the user object is ready for future updates/deletions. 🚀

 ## 📝so why the code difference, initially explicitly used docRef.id, but now adding the entire object?
+(Commit d305f15)

 ### 🔍 Initially: Why Was docRef.id Used Explicitly?